Arterial Conditions, Procedures and Care

-Peripheral Arterial Disease (PAD) and Peripheral Vascular Disease (PVD)
+The Diagnosis of Peripheral Arterial Disease and Peripheral Vascular Disease

 What are the symptoms of Peripheral Arterial Disease?

-The most common symptom of PAD is called claudication, which is leg pain that occurs when walking or exercising and disappears when the person stops the activity.
+The most common symptom of PAD is called claudication, which is experienced through leg pain when walking or exercising and disappears when the person stops the activity.

 Other symptoms of PAD include:

-- coldness in the lower legs and feet, and
+- Coldness in the lower legs and feet

 Procedures to Improve Blood Flow